martdegraaf/martdegraaf.github.io/src/blog/content/books/eat-that-frog-book-review.md

 ## Summary

 Eat that frog is a practical book on how to "get more of the important things done today".
+It focuses on doing key tasks first and procrastinating the unimportant tasks.

 ## Comparing Agile and the lecture in Eat that frog